 According to a 2011 study of London street lighting and crime, there is no good evidence that increased lighting reduces total crime.”
 A 1997 National Institute of Justice study concluded, “We can have very little confidence that improved lighting prevents crime.”

 The truth is bad outdoor lighting can decrease safety by making victims and property easier to see.
-A 2000 study done by the City of Chicago showed a correlation between brightly lit alleyways and increased crime.
+A Chicago Alley Lighting Project showed a correlation between brightly lit alleyways and increased crime.

-In fact, most violent crime occurs in the light of the day by known attackers.
+In fact, most property crime occurs in the light of the day.
 And some crimes like vandalism and graffiti actually thrive on night lighting.

 A dark sky does not necessarily mean a dark ground.
 Smart lighting that directs light where it is needed creates a balance between safety and starlight.